Cat Spaying & Neutering: A Veterinary Information Guide

 Possible Physical & Behavioral Changes After Surgery

-- Male: roaming behavior may decrease
+- Male: roaming urges tend to decrease too

 General Risks Associated with the Procedure